 Social media scheduling and Buffer go hand in hand.
 Aside from offering social scheduling and publishing, Buffer also offers engagement capabilities and analytics tools that help brands create thoughtful, data-filled reports.
 Users even now have the option to create a Start Page through Buffer that showcases the best of their brand.

-Now for the hardest part, choosing the right tool for your brand.
-But good news; it’s not as hard as you might think.
-Below are just a few of the things you need to think about when choosing a new social media marketing tool:
+Now for the hardest part — choosing the right tool for your brand.
+But it’s not as hard as you might think.
+Below are just a few of the things you need to consider when choosing a new social media marketing tool:

-The social media landscape is evolving rapidly, and you should look for software that can keep up with the industry and the changing needs of your business.
-If Instagram adds a new feature that all of your competitors are using, it’s only natural that you would want to incorporate that feature into your channel strategy as soon as possible.
-Your agility in the social media marketing field is highly dependent on the tools at your disposal.
+The social media landscape is evolving rapidly and you should look for software that can keep up with the industry and the changing needs of your business.
+If Instagram adds a new feature that all your competitors are using, it’s only natural that you would want to incorporate that feature into your channel strategy as soon as possible.
+Your agility in social media marketing depends highly on the tools at your disposal.
 Some tools specialize in certain areas, and some software providers are faster at adopting new technologies than others.

-Social channels are always adding new features, which are new opportunities for your business to expand its content strategy, reach customers in new and exciting ways, and further understand social media ROI.
-Gauging the speed at which you plan on adopting new features is an important step to finding a social media software solution that matches your needs.
+Social channels always add new features, which are new opportunities for your business to expand its content strategy, reach customers in new and exciting ways and further understand social media ROI.
+Gauging the speed at which you plan to adopt new features is an important step to find a social media software solution that matches your needs.

-The first step when choosing social media software is to think about how you conduct business on social media, your reporting requirements, and the budget that you’re working with.
+The first step when a brand chooses social media software is to think about how you conduct business on social media, your reporting requirements and the budget that you’re working with.
 Do you need software simply for scheduling posts, or do you need detailed social media insights and ROI measurement?
 Do you only use social media for brand awareness, or are you looking to integrate clickable posts through your bio into your channels and develop a deeper e-commerce strategy?

 The industry you do business in will also determine which tool works best.
 If you want to make your products on TikTok shoppable, a TikTok link in bio solution is a must.
 If your industry is highly reliant on photography, a visual marketing tool with predictive AI will help you to determine what kind of content will perform best for your audience.
-There are many innovative features at your disposal, and deciding on social media software comes down to who you’re trying to market to.
+There are many innovative features at your disposal — selecting social media software comes down to who you’re trying to market to.

 No one knows the ins and outs of each tool more than other social marketers.
 Many of your peers are using user review websites such as G2 to discuss the ins and outs of social media software.
 As you can see with Dash Hudson, G2 is a central hub for marketers to give their honest opinions on their experiences working with social media software tools.
 The feedback is given in marketers’ own words, and the website is structured in such a way that you can see the pros and cons of each product.